Can't Stop (Red Hot Chili Peppers song): In other media

 The Los Angeles Rams often use the song to start crowd chants or when the team enters the field from the player tunnel.
 Alice Cooper guitarist Nita Strauss often performs the song in an effort to entertain fans.

 In 2019, Australian hip-hop group Hilltop Hoods performed a cover of the song on Triple J's Like a Version.

 The song was performed by the Red Hot Chili Peppers during the LA28 segment of the 2024 Summer Olympics closing ceremony.

 The song was featured in WWE 2k23.

 In the Season 4 premiere of Love, Death + Robots titled "Can't Stop", the Red Hot Chili Peppers perform the titular track using audio from their live performance at Slane Castle in 2003.
 The band and the entire audience are portrayed as marionette puppets as the episode highlights multiple eras throughout the band's history.
 The episode was directed by David Fincher.

+This was also used as an entrance song for two-time world heavyweight champion Wladimir Klitschko, which was used from 2005 until his final fight in April 2017.